Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our in-depth analysis and review of the Kaplan MCAT prep course

 When it comes to MCAT prep, Kaplan is about the biggest game in town.
 They’ve been helping students prepare for over 80 years, and have one of the most comprehensive MCAT prep curriculums on the market.
 But does a robust curriculum and years of teaching to the MCAT mean this prep course is the best?
+How good is Kaplan for the MCAT?
 We dig in and closely examine the Kaplan MCAT prep course and all of its features in this detailed review.

 Use the jump-to links above to quickly skip ahead to the exact section you’re most interested in.